MDEGroup/MNB_SourceCode/README.md

 This repository contains the replication package and dataset of the paper to be published at EASE 2020 with the title **A Multinomial Naïve Bayesian (MNB) network to automatically recommend topics for GitHub repositories**

+The

 # Setting the environment

-To run the Python scripts, you need the following requirements:
+To run the Python scripts, you need the following libraries:

 - scikit-learn 0.22.1
 - nltk 3.4.5